AdobeDocs/experience-manager-65.en/help/sites-developing/contexthub-api.md

 **Returns**

-An array that uses referencing keys as indices for the referenced keys:
+An array that uses referencing keys as indexes for the referenced keys:

 * Referencing keys correspond with the `key` parameter of the `addReference` function.